Last Updated on February 24, 2022 by Millie

 I have been on many, many diets and generally, I am successful for the first few weeks and then I stop for one reason or another.
 This time is different.
 In addition to eating a healthy diet and exercising every day, I discovered a very helpful tool.
-I discovered Fitbit for weight loss.
-Fitbit is a smartwatch that collects different personal data which you can see on your watch and mobile phone.
+I discovered Fitbit which I think is one of the best tools for weight loss.
+Fitbit is a smartwatch that collects different personal data and gives you detailed information which you can see on your watch and mobile phone.

 As an Amazon Associate, I earn from qualifying purchases.
 Click here for full disclosure.

 This was amazing to me.
 In the past, I relied on estimates on what I burned, for example, on a walk.
-Sometimes if you are using an exercise machine, like a treadmill, you can also get estimates of what you burned during that session.
+Sometimes if you are using an exercise machine, like a treadmill, you can also get estimates of calories burned during that session.

-If weight loss is basically having a calorie deficit between calories in and calories out.
+If weight loss is basically having a caloric deficit between calories in and calories out.
 Now you have your calories out right on your wrist and phone!
-If your goal is weight loss, your Fitbit can also tell you the minimum calories out you need to lose one or two pounds a week per day.
+If your goal is weight loss, your Fitbit can also tell you the minimum calories out you need each day to lose one or two pounds a week.

 Your weight loss journey is dramatically easier once you know the number of calories you burn for the entire day.
 And this is the main reason why I think Fitbit is one of the best tools for weight loss.
 In my case, I need to burn 2973 calories per day to lose one pound per week and I really do try to get at least that every day.

 It will also let you know what portion of your workout your heart rate was in the fat burn, cardio, or peak zone.
-If you are a numbers person you will love dissecting the data from your exercises or days.
+If you are a numbers person you will love dissecting the data from your activity level.

 The CDC recommends that you get at least 150 minutes of moderate-intensity aerobic physical activity per week.
 Some experts recommend up to 60 minutes a day if you are trying to lose weight.
-Whichever guideline you choose, you can track your daily and weekly exercise minutes with your Fitbit.
+Whichever guideline you choose, you can track your daily and weekly exercise minutes with your Fitbit and count each and every calorie burn in real-time.

 Your Fitbit will also help you start your lifestyle change with guided programs that you can follow.
 For the beginner, there is a one-week Intro to Healthy Habits which introduces you to track your steps, active minutes, and calories burned.

 If you are trying to cut out sugar in your diet, there is also a guided program for that.
-You can also get access to other programs, in particular, fitness programs with a premium membership (free 90-day trial, after which it will be $9.99 per month).
+You can also get access to other programs, in particular, fitness programs with a premium membership (free 90-day trial, after which it will be a $9.99 per month subscription fee).

-If you are trying to get 10,000 steps (or any number of steps) a day, Fitbit will also automatically count this for you.
+If you are trying to get a daily step count of 10,000 steps (or any other step goal) a day, your Fitbit will also automatically count this for you.
 Your new Fitbit defaults to a minimum of 10,000 steps a day.
 But you can lower it (or increase it) if you want.

 Simply being more active is beneficial if you are trying to lose weight.
-And I find that when you count steps it’s an easy way to get off the couch and walk while watching TV, on social media, talking on the phone, and so on.
+And walking is one of the best ways to start your fitness goals.
+Of course, you can count your steps from your daily walk, but like other wearable devices, your Fitbit will also record your steps from all of your activities throughout the day.
+I find that when you count steps it’s an easy way to get off the couch and have a short walk while watching TV, on social media, talking on the phone, and so on.

-You can also see the number of miles that you have accomplished so far and for each day.
-This is one of the many ways you can use Fitbit for weight loss.
+You can also see the number of miles that you have accomplished at any moment and at the end of each day.
+This is one of the many great ways you can use Fitbit for weight loss.

 Fitbit also rewards you with badges when you have completed a number of steps in a day with a minimum of 5,000 steps, and in increments of 5,000 steps, to a maximum of 100,000 steps.
 It may sound silly now, but even cynical me wanted to earn these badges.
 So far I have all the badges up to 35,000 steps.